devervalue/orderbook/docs/src/src/PairLib.sol/library.PairLib.md

 ### partiallyFillOrder

+Update the token balances of the maker based on the order type

 Partially fills a matched order

 *The fee is calculated in basis points (1/100 of a percent)*

-*The taker sends the full amount, while receiving the amount minus the fee*
+*For buy orders, update quote token balance; for sell orders, update base token balance*

 *This function handles the token transfers, fee calculation, and order updates when a partial match is found*